procore/documentation/tutorials/tutorial_uploads.md

 **Request**

 - Request Method: `PATCH`
-- URL: `/rest/v1.0/companies/{company_id}/uploads/{uuid}`
+- Request URL: `/rest/v1.0/companies/{company_id}/uploads/{uuid}`
 - AUTH: Procore Bearer Token
-- Request Body: Array of file segment eTags values
+- Request Body: Array of file segment eTags values retrieved from the response headers in the previous step.

- **Note**: the order of the eTags must be in the same order as the segments returned in the Create Upload request in Step 1.
+ **Note**: the order of the eTags in the request body must be in the same order as the segments returned in the Create Upload request in Step 1.

  **Example Request Body**

  ```
  {
     "segments": [
         {
+        "etag": "65fa016357a18272ce086ff4694ba61a"
+        },
+        {
-           "etag": "514461e89149642ca1ca94aa363289ff"
+        "etag": "08758729c38f3081b9d0bbe6b0de41fa"
         }
     ]
 }
 ```